 You’re starting to feel crampy, but your period hasn’t arrived.
 You’re having frequent urination, breast tenderness, your heart rate feels off, and you just have a nagging feeling that something is off.
 Could it be??
 You take a home pregnancy test, and BOOM!
 You’re pregnant!
 YAY!!
 Congratulations!!
 But this pregnancy feels… different.
 You can’t put your finger on it, but you have a feeling that you may be having twin babies.
-At this point you have no proof that you’re having twins, but are there signs of twin pregnancy that you should know about?
+At this point, you have no proof that you’re having twins and you can’t say you are really experiencing twin pregnancy symptoms over regular singleton pregnancy symptoms, but are there signs of twin pregnancy that you should know about?

 What are the earliest signs of twin pregnancy?